-Whilst trusts will include related party transaction disclosures in their own financial statements, such disclosures will not be appropriate for either EFA or DfE.
-The disclosures contained in a trust's financial statements will be based on the parties related to that trust's board of trustees, which will be different from those parties related to the boards (executive and non-executive) of EFA or DfE.
+Whilst trusts will include related party transaction disclosures in their own financial statements, such disclosures will not be appropriate for DfE.
+The disclosures contained in a trust's financial statements will be based on the parties related to that trust's board of trustees, which will be different from those parties related to the board (executive and non-executive) of DfE.
 Since the boards are different, the related parties will be different.

-EFA and DfE are required to disclose transactions between all organisations included within their consolidated accounts and bodies related to their own board and senior management members.
+DfE are required to disclose transactions between all organisations included within their consolidated accounts and bodies related to their own board and senior management members.
 Whilst we can identify our own transactions from our own ledgers, we are unable to identify any such transactions made by trusts.